(Revised 4th October 2021)

 Processing for statistical analysis purposes: This type of processing will only be undertaken whilst we retain your personal information in line with the principles explained above.

-If you sign up to the Modern Slavery PEC’s mailing list we will use your details to keep you informed about latest news, blogs, programme updates, research, publications, event details, jobs and funding opportunities, and may request feedback.
+If you sign up to the Modern Slavery PEC’s mailing list we will use your details to keep you informed about developments including the latest news, blogs, programme updates, research, publications, event details, jobs and funding opportunities, and may request feedback.

 We use third party providers, Mailchimp and Hubspot, to deliver our e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
 Please note that Mailchimp and Hubspot use servers hosted in the USA, but do comply with the EU-U.S. Privacy Shield.
-If you want to know more about how your information will be stored and processed.
-For more information, see https://legal.hubspot.com/priv... and https://mailchimp.com/legal/privacy/.
+If you want to know more about how your information will be stored and processed, see https://legal.hubspot.com/privacy-policy and https://mailchimp.com/legal/privacy/.
 If we use any other providers, we will let you know when you subscribe.

-We will share your information with the Arts and Humanities Research Council and our partners who we are working together with in relation to the Modern Slavery PEC.
+We may share your information with the Arts and Humanities Research Council and our partners who we are working together with in relation to the Modern Slavery PEC.
 For more information, see:

 We may share your information with our partners and with companies who help us to operate this site, and if you register to attend an event or apply to one of our grants or indicate interest in any other activity detailed on the site, we may share your details with the companies/organisations who help us to fund and organise the events, grant programmes and other activities.
 Our legal basis for doing this is to pursue our legitimate interest of being able to being able to operate and administer the event, grant or activity.
 Some of these organisations may process your information in countries outside the European Economic Area (EEA), such as the United States, where data protection laws are not the same as in the EEA.
 Rest assured that we will always ensure any transfer is subject to appropriate security measures to safeguard your personal data.
 Full details of these organisations, confirmation of where they would process your personal information, and details of the steps we have taken to safeguard your personal data will be provided as part of the online data collection process.